openkim-hackathons/FreeEnergies__TD_000000000000_000/README.md

 # Free Energy Crystal Genome Test Driver

-Gibbs free energy per unit cell of a crystal at constant temperature and pressure using Frenkel-Ladd Hamiltonian integration algorithm.
-Computed through one equilibrium NPT simulation ('preFL') and one NONequilibrium NVT simulation ('FL').
+Gibbs free energy per conventional unit cell, with rhombohedral crystals using the hexagonal cell, of a crystal at constant temperature and pressure using the Frenkel-Ladd Hamiltonian integration algorithm (Freitas, R., Asta, M. & de Koning, M. Nonequilibrium free-energy calculation of solids using LAMMPS.
+Computational Materials Science 112, 333–341 (2016)).
+The free energy is computed through one equilibrium NPT simulation ('preFL') and one NONequilibrium NVT simulation ('FL').

 ## Example of usage
 ```python